namratha2913/Does-differential-selection-influence-the-codon-usage-between-membrane-and-cytoplasmic-proteins-/README.md

 # Does differential selection pressure dictate codon usage in membrane and cytoplasmic proteins?

+# This project contains the codes used in the study:
+- # Synonymous and non-synonymous variation reflect distinct selective pressures on membrane and cytoplasmic proteins.

 The following code are used to analyze genome data and identify genomic signatures of the evolution of cytoplasmic and membrane proteins.

 1. multiple_files_macse.sh - To perform multiple sequence alignment